top of page

 Why Engagement Works - and where it can all go wrong

-You might have tried introducing change initiatives in the past and bemoaned all the time, effort and budgeting it took to get precisely nowhere.
-The experience might even have put you off making further attempts, and left you digging your heels in like everyone else in the company, declaring that "nothing's going to change around here."
+You might have tried introducing change initiatives in the past - after all the time, effort and budgeting it took to get precisely nowhere, the experience might even have left you, like everyone else in the company, declaring that "nothing's going to change around here."

-Honestly, you can't afford to maintain that stance if you want your company to evolve and progress.
 Maybe you're looking to pass the baton to the next generation, or even planning an exit strategy - whatever the future holds, you'll surely want to maximise its potential and the only way to do that is by getting your employees engaged.
+Change has got to happen, whether anyone wants it to or not, and we know how easily negativity can strip assets along with profitability.
+So setting a course for excellence couldn't be more urgent if you want your company to have a future at all.

 Here's some great advice from Lisa Bodell at Forbes;